Strongman Atlas Stone Technique: Improving Lift Efficiency

 • practice in a competition-style environment

-• build upper back and hip strength simultaneously
+• build upper back and hip strength at the same time

-Atlas stones reward those who treat the event as a skill, not just a lift.
+Atlas stones reward the people who treat the event as a skill, not just a lift.